Here are the answers to common inquiries about booking professionals speakers and our approach:

 Why should I pay for a professional speaker when my executives can present for free?
 Why should I pay for a professional emcee when my staff can handle that role?

 If your execs are accomplished presenters with some star power, DIY may be an option.
-However, ask yourself if hearing the same executives every year serves your strategy and will maximize turnout/engagement.
+Most are mediocre having sat through my share.
+Ask yourself if hearing the same executives every year serves your strategy and will maximize turnout/engagement.
 Or if they’ve tuned out an executive as not objective or a thought leader.

-If they aren’t “stars”, you may lose the attention of your audience, not attract as many sponsors nor be seen objective experts in your field.
-Audiences are much more sophisticated consumers of speakers, and have lower attention spans.
+If your staff aren’t “stars”, you may lose the attention of your audience, not attract as many sponsors nor be seen objective experts in your field.
+Today’s audiences are much more sophisticated consumers of speakers, and have lower attention spans.
 If you spend a lot on a venue, marketing and travel – with lackluster biased presenters, it dilutes the entire investment and your meeting strategy.
 One way to improve engagement from your non-professional speakers is:

 Graphic Recorders, Visual Storytellers and Visual Note-Takers, Social Listening Boards and Walls.